Skip to Main Content

 What experience do your ADs have?

-Our AD roster includes professionals with credits on major international features, Brazilian cinema, and high-profile commercials.
+Our AD roster has pros with credits on major global features, Brazilian cinema, and high-profile commercials.
 Many have managed shoots across Rio, São Paulo, Salvador, and remote locations in the Amazon and Pantanal.

 ACT 04 — On Set